berb/rest-doc-template/README.md

 rest-doc-template
 =================

-> A template for creating human readable RESTful API documentations.
+> A template for creating human readable HTTP API documentations.

 Introduction
 ------------
-This tool facilitates the creation of high-quality and comprehensive documentations of RESTful APIs for humans.
+This tool facilitates the creation of high-quality and comprehensive documentations of HTTP APIs for humans.
 Therefore it provides a simple XML schema for describing the API, its resources and operations.
 The documentation can be rendered into various formats, like plain text, XHTML and PDF (using LaTeX).

 Requirements